Julie Dash: Television

 In 1997, Dash wrote and directed an episode of Women: Stories of Passion for the Showtime Cable Network, as well as Sax Cantor Riff, one of HBO's Subway Stories: Tales from the Underground for producers Jonathan Demme and Rosie Perez.
 Dash directed the television film Funny Valentines in 1999, an account of a well-to-do black woman's retreat from a troubled New York marriage to the Deep South and her childhood past.
-Alfre Woodard, and executive producer on the film, asked Dash to get involved.
+Alfre Woodard, an executive producer on the film, asked Dash to get involved.
 Dash wrote the screenplays and directed the television movies Incognito (1999), a romantic thriller made by BET Arabesque Films; and Love Song (2000), an MTV movie starring the Grammy award-winning singer Monica.

 Actress and executive producer Angela Bassett asked Dash to direct the biopic The Rosa Parks Story in 2002.
 The film follows Parks and her husband Raymond (Peter Francis James) as they deal with the issues of segregation, Jim Crow laws and second-class status in 1950s Alabama, leading up to Parks' refusing to relinquish her seat on a city bus, leading to the Montgomery bus boycott.
 The Rosa Parks Story won several awards, including the NAACP Image Award for Best Television Movie.
 Dash was nominated for Outstanding Directorial Achievement in the 55th Annual Directors Guild Awards—the first African-American woman nominated in the category of Primetime Movies Made for Television.

 In 2004, Dash made Brothers of the Borderland, a work commissioned by the National Underground Railroad Freedom Center.
 Narrated by Oprah Winfrey, the film features the character of Alice, an escaped slave whose story represents an amalgamation of historic figures.
 The film is shown in the Harriet Tubman theater, named for the fugitive slave woman who helped many others escape to freedom.

 In December 2016, Dash guest-hosted on Turner Classic Movies to discuss dozens of films on the channel.

 Dash joined the roster of female directors working on the second season of Ava DuVernay's Queen Sugar on the OWN Network in 2017.
 She continued this work in television in 2021 and 2022 by directing several episodes of TV series airing on HULU, FOX, CBS, BET and others.
 These series are Our Kind of People, Women of the Movement, and Reasonable Doubt.